How To Make a DIY Cricut Word of the Year Keychain

 If you're worried you'll need a Cricut Maker to make a word of the year keychain, don't!
 I cut all the shapes for the keychain with just the Cricut Fine Point Blade, which means it can be made with either the Maker or the Explore Air 2!

-In case you wanted to make this project yourself, I’m sharing the SVG cut file for the word of the year keychain project.
+In case you wanted to make this project yourself, I'm sharing the SVG cut file for the word "Breathe"as a freebie in my resource library.
 You can get access to the file via a free download from a link at the bottom of this post.
-I also created keychain SVG files for four other words that you may want to choose for yourself: Believe, Worthy, Faith and Fearless.
-I’m hoping one of these words inspire you this year, too!

 Want to see all of my Cricut earring & jewelry tutorials?
 CLICK HERE